 Sweet, dried foods such as raisins and sultanas must be avoided, as these are hard to digest and can cause calcium deficiency.

-The food should be placed as high as possible – a good feeder location is against a tree or wall so that the squirrel doesn’t have to cross open ground.
-It must not be scattered on the ground as cats account for a high number of fatalities in gardens visited by squirrels.
+The food should be placed as high as possible – a good feeder location is against a tree or wall so that squirrels don’t have to cross open ground where they will be vulnerable to cats.
+Ideally, there should be a high-level escape route for the squirrels from the feeder location and care should taken to ensure there are no nearby bushes to provide cover for cats to lie in wait.
+Food must not be scattered on the ground as cats account for a very high number of fatalities in gardens visited by squirrels.

 What Food Should I Provide?